TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 Description:

 During early validation, a buffer or region was found to straddle the 4GB boundary.
-Because of the way TXT does DMA memory protection, this is an unsafe configuration and is flagged as an error.
+Because of the way TXT provides DMA memory protection, this is an unsafe configuration and is flagged as an error.
 This is most likely a configuration issue in the pre-launch environment.
 It could also be the sign of an attempted attack.